espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

 Functional Overview
 -------------------

-Description of the PCNT functionality is broken down into the following sections:
+Description of the PCNT functionality is divided into into the following sections:

 -  `Resource Allocation <#resource-allocation>`__ - covers how to allocate PCNT units and channels with properly set of configurations.
 It also covers how to recycle the resources when they finished working.